-Internship activities range from hands-on experiences with marine life, comprehensive research on topics in aquaculture and marine habitats in close proximity to the university campus, creating a wide variety of experiences available for Florida Tech students looking to better prepare for aquaculture jobs.
+Internship activities range from hands-on experiences with marine life, comprehensive research on topics in aquaculture and marine habitats near the university campus, creating a wide variety of experiences available for Florida Tech students looking to prepare for aquaculture jobs.
 Our students have been recruited for and completed internships at many prestigious and widely recognized organizations including:

 Through training and skills garnered from these opportunities, our students graduate with the confidence of knowing they have the experience necessary to take on aquaculture jobs in the field.